An easy walking tour exploring Japan’s Seto Inland Sea, a vibrant region of art, architecture and gourmet dining.

 FROM TOKYO’S NARITA AIRPORT (NRT)

 JR Narita Express (NEX) trains depart every 30 minutes for Tokyo Station.
-To Himeji from Tokyo Station please see the section below.
+To Takamatsu from Tokyo Station please see the section below.

 FROM TOKYO STATION

-The journey to Himeji is made on the JR Tokaido Shinkansen, one of the super-fast bullet train lines.
-Departures are every 10-20 minutes and the journey is approximately 3 hours 10 minutes.
+The journey to Okayama is made on the JR Tokaido Shinkansen, one of the super-fast bullet train lines.
+Departures are frequent and the journey is approximately 3 hours 10 minutes.
+From here transfer to the Rapid Marine Liner Takamatsu bound for Takamatsu, which takes just under 1 hour.

 The pre-tour pack includes detailed instructions, including a map, for travel to the accommodation at the start of the tour.